Wilderness at the Smokies: Spring Break Family Fun

 While I fed the baby and the two yr old took a nap my hubby, and the big kids played mini-golf at moonshine run.
 It was a little too dark inside to get a good pic, but he was able to capture this fun pic of the big kids.

 I just love this look of unabandoned joy on her face.
-The Cubs Den is the perfect indoor playground that is full of climbing ropes, tubes slides, and more.
+The Cubs Den is the perfect indoor playground that is full of climbing ropes, tube slides, and more.

 My hubby is afraid of heights so I knew he’d sit out the ropes course.
 I, on the other hand, love the thrill of a ropes course.
 However, my equilibrium is out of whack from my ruptured eardrum, so I had to sit out.
 It’s amazing how much my big kids have conquered their fear of heights.
 They took the ropes course like a boss.